FPGAArcade/amiga_code/xaudio/readme.txt

-replay.audio 0.1ß - somewhere between proof-of-concept and early alpha state
+replay.audio 0.2ß - somewhat more tested

 This driver is purely a simple wrapper over the Replay's xaudio 16bit stereo audio-out sink.
-It will not try to do any conversion so it must be used with AHI in stereo-only (no hifi) mode.
+It does support mono by duplicating the pre-mixed audio data, but will otherwise not try to do any fancy conversion (also no hifi support).

-And I'm sure there are more than a couple of bugs in there too ;)
+It has been moderately tested (with basic success) with

+* DigiBooster Pro 2.21
+* HippoPlayer 2.45
+* EaglePlayer 2.05
+* Play16 1.10

+(using ahi.device 4.18)

 ~erique